-The Palos Trail System also includes the only designated single track trails in the Forest Preserves.
+The Palos Trail System includes designated single track trails.
 These unpaved trails are narrow and designed for mountain biking, hiking and equestrian use.
 E-bikes are not allowed on these trails.

 Access the Palos Trail System at any of these forest preserve locations (ordered from West to East).
 Check out the trail maps listed above to find on-street or bikeway access points.

 Start and end at Country Lane Woods

 The trail starts with an old gravel country lane that provides a wide path for hiking, biking, cross-country skiing or horseback riding through the heart of the preserve.
 Head south along the Tan Unpaved Trail to the intersection with the Yellow Unpaved Trail.
 Continue southeast on the Yellow Unpaved Trail, then around to Cranberry Slough.

 This ecological restoration site provides great viewing for wildlife as well as delicate woodland and prairie wildflowers.

 Hike another 2.5-miles, then rejoin the northern portion of the Tan Unpaved Trail.
 Head south back to your starting point.